trebol-ecommerce/trebol-backend-monolith/README.md

 * Apache Maven 3.6.0
 * A running database instance (the schema was built using MariaDB, its version is declared in the `pom.xml` file)

-## Configuring / Setting it up
+## Configuration

-* Most common environment options such as the server port and the connection details for the database are present in `/src/main/resources/application.properties`.
-You might want to edit that file if you simply want to compile and run the application.
-You can also copy-paste it with an additional suffix, like `application-dev.properties`, to keep different Spring profiles for different environments.
+Most common environment settings such as the server port and the connection details for the database are present in the default configuration profile in `/src/main/resources/application.properties`.
+You may edit that file if you want to try the application ASAP.
+However, I recommend to copy-paste it to a new file and append a suffix to its name, e.g. `application-dev.properties`, so to keep profiles depending on the environment you're gonna use it on.

-* Some core features are hard-coded in the `cl.blm.trebol.store.config` package, do give them a look.
+Some core features remain hard-coded in the `cl.blm.trebol.store.config` package.
+This is expected to change in future releases.

-## Compiling

-* Run `mvn clean install` on the root directory.

-## Running / Deploying
+## Use

-### Without compiling
+### Testing with Spring Boot embedded Tomcat

-If you edited the `/src/main/resources/application.properties` file, you can do `mvn spring-boot:run` on the root directory to run the app with those settings.
-If you use different profiles, prepend the option `-Dspring-boot.run.arguments="--spring.profiles.active=%profilename%"` using the filename suffix e.g. 'dev'
+#### If you edited the `/src/main/resources/application.properties` file

+Simply do `mvn spring-boot:run` to run the app with those settings.

-### After compiling
+#### If you created additional profiles

+Run the same command with the option `-Dspring-boot.run.arguments="--spring.profiles.active=%profile%"`, where `%profile%` is the filename suffix.
+For example, if your profile is called `application-dev.properties`, you'd have to execute it like `mvn -Dspring-boot.run.arguments="--spring.profiles.active=dev" spring-boot:run`

+### Compile and Package

+Run `mvn clean install` on the root directory.
 By default, the `.war` file is dropped inside `/target`.
+Most application servers can serve the application from it.
-You can run it with `java -jar trebol-backend-rest-api-%version%.war` (make sure to replace `%version%` correctly).
-And like above, you can attach a specific Spring profile adding the parameter `--spring.profiles.active=%profilename%` at the end.
+You can execute the `.war` directly with `java -jar trebol-backend-rest-api-%version%.war`.
+Make sure to replace `%version%` with the version you're using.
+And, if you created profiles as explained above, you can attach them appending the parameter `--spring.profiles.active=%profile%`.